higherrrrrrr/higherrrrrrr.fun/services/protocol/docs/WHITEPAPER.md

    - Mint a predetermined supply (often 1B with 9 decimals), then lock (burn) the mint authority to guarantee no further minting.

 2. **Metadata Evolutions**
-   - On‑chain name/URI updates are triggered when predefined thresholds are crossed, reflecting the token’s evolving narrative.
+   - On‑chain name/URI updates are triggered when predefined thresholds are crossed, reflecting the token's evolving narrative.

 3. **Conviction NFTs**
    - Addresses holding ≥ 0.042069% of the total supply receive a commemorative NFT upon each evolution, rewarding long‑term commitment.